winglang/winglibs/vite/README.md

 ```

 - For the `sim` target, the Vite resource will start the Vite dev server.
 The `url` property will be the URL of the dev server
 - For the `tf-aws` target, the Vite resource will build the website files and upload them using the `cloud.Website` resource.
-It will configure cache the files in `/assets/*` forever, and will cache the rest of the files for `5min` by default.
+It will cache the files in `/assets/*` forever, and will cache the rest of the files for `5min` by default.
 The `url` property will be the URL of the website

 ## License